jpcummins/tsk/README.md

 # tsk

-tsk is a fast, developer-first, non-proprietary, file-based project management specification.
-It is intentionally minimal and a bit of a rebellion against the bloat of Jira, ClickUp, and Linear.
-This repository defines the specification of the tsk repository and contains documentation and examples.
+tsk is a minimal file-based project management specification.
+It is a bit of a rebellion against the bloat of Jira, ClickUp, and Linear.
+This repository defines the specification of a tsk repository and contains documentation and examples.
 This repo does not contain an implementation.

 The core idea is simple: